vinniem19/Basic-Portfolio-new/README.md

 # Basic-Portfolio-new
-This repository is the good repo
+This is the repository for my portfolio in the static informational site.

+You can click the pictures in the portfolio section to see each individual project site.